shri1920/Blog/Docker/Dockerizing-a-web-app/README.md

 </body>
 </html>
 ```
-Create directory to hold nginx config to serve static html page
+Create directory to hold nginx config to serve static html page.
 ```sh
 mkdir conf && cd conf
 ```
-Create a file to store nginx config
+Create a file to store nginx config.
 ```sh
 touch nginx.conf
 ```
-Open the nginx.conf file in your favourite editor and write the server block to serve the static html file
+Open the nginx.conf file in your favourite editor and write the server block to serve the static html file.
 ```sh
 server {
         listen         80;